bq/botbloq-its/app/api/students/Readme.md

 **Status Codes**:
 200 OK - Action successfully attempted.
-400 Bad Request - The request contains bad syntax.
+400 Bad Request - Student email is required.
-**Input**:
+403 Forbidden - A student with the same email already exists **Input**:
-A JSON student object.
+A survey.
 **Return**:

 If successful, this action returns: "Added the student with id: " and the id of the new student.